 - 1 cup chopped ham

-- 1 red bell pepper, seeds removed, chopped
+- 1 red bell pepper, seeds and ribs removed, chopped

 - 6 scallions, white parts minced and green parts cut into 1/2-inch pieces, divided